AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/are_overlapping.doc.md

 This function used to be a helper class for `Typelivore::AreUnique`.
 It becomes a standalone function since its functionality is intuitive enough that it might be helpful on other occasions.

-After instantiating two layers, `AreOverlapping` has two lists of elements to deal with.
+After instantiating two layers, `AreOverlapping` has two lists of elements to work with.
 The first list must be a set, meaning repetitive elements are prohibited.
 The reason for this will be apparent later on.
-We will check two things about the second list:
+For the function to return true, the second list must satisfy two properties:

 - Every element in the second list is not also contained in the first one.
 - The second list does not contain repetitive elements.